Nukesor/pueue/README.md

 `pueue add 'command'` Adds a command to the queue.
 `pueue remove index` Removes the command at #index.
-`pueue remove index1 index2` Switches the commands at #index1 and #index2.
+`pueue switch index1 index2` Switches the commands at #index1 and #index2.

 `pueue show` Shows the current queue, process and daemon state.
 `pueue log` Prints the log of all executed commands.